starcoder823/yollo/README.md

 ```

 (For the test,
-- added test image
-- downloaded dataset and model for yollo v11
+- downloaded the dataset and model for yollo v11
 )